MaskingTechnology/jitar/documentation/05_advanced_features.md

 GET http://node.example.com:3000/rpc/greetings/sayHello?firstName=John HTTP/1.1
 ```

-The PRC API also supports the POST method.
+The RPC API also supports the POST method.
 This is useful when passing complex or large amounts of data.

 ```http
 GET http://node.example.com:3000/rpc/greetings/sayHello HTTP/1.1